Observe and record animal behaviour

 Loss of Fur (Over-Grooming in Cats)

-• Cats may over-groom themselves, pulling out fur, which can result in bald patches or skin sores.
+• Cats may over-groom themselves, pulling out fur, resulting in bald patches or skin sores.
 This is often a stress-related behaviour.

 • Example: A cat constantly grooms its belly to the point of hair loss when adjusting to a new home.